 How to choose a higher-welfare Christmas ham

-For many Australians, ham is a big part of their Christmas.
-However, some of the hams on Australian supermarket shelves come from countries that still keep mother pigs in sow stalls – cages - about the size of your average fridge.
+For many Australians, ham remains a big part of their Christmas.
+However, some of the hams on Australian supermarket shelves come from countries that still keep mother pigs in sow stalls – cages – about the size of your average fridge.

-We’ve investigated the Christmas hams on supermarket shelves and given a green ranking to Australian hams, and a red ranking to hams which don’t have any country of origin information, which are likely to be from countries with lower welfare standards.
+We’ve investigated the Christmas hams on supermarket shelves and given a green ranking to Australian hams, and a red ranking to hams which don’t have any country-of-origin information, which are likely to be from countries with lower welfare standards.
 They are also red, because not providing this information to you and your family is unacceptable.

 If you’re planning to buy a ham this Christmas, use Your Responsible Ham Guide to make a better choice for pigs and your family.